MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-count-method.md

 > [!NOTE]
 >  The COUNT method does not lock the table before it retrieves the number of records in the table.
 This means that the method reads both uncommitted and committed data, which could cause the number of records that is returned to be inaccurate.
 To make sure that the count is accurate, use the [LockTable Method \(RecordRef\)](recordref-locktable-method.md) before you use the COUNT method.

- In previous versions of [!INCLUDE[d365fin_md](../../includes/d365fin_md.md)], the COUNT method ignored security filters and always returned the total number of records unless you called the SETPERMISSIONFILTER method to get a filtered count.
+ In previous versions of [!INCLUDE[d365fin_md](../../includes/d365fin_md.md)], the COUNT method ignored security filters and always returned the total number of records unless you called the SetPERMISSIONFILTER method to get a filtered count.
 In [!INCLUDE[d365fin_long_md](../../includes/d365fin_long_md.md)], the COUNT method adheres to the [SecurityFiltering Property](../../properties/devenv-securityfiltering-property.md). <!--Links For more information, see [Security Filter Modes](Security-Filter-Modes.md)-->.

  This method works just like the [Count Method \(Record\)](../record/record-count-method.md).